Architectural guidelines regulate all alterations undertaken in your community, excluding those carried out by the developer.

 A homeowner or occupant who undertakes any work indemnifies and maintains the indemnity to other homeowners or occupants against any loss that may be suffered resulting from any defective work undertaken as well as the entry of any contractors into the community.

-Log onto eservice.emaar.com for more information on altering or making modifications to your apartment.
+Log onto your community portal and select ‘Home Modifications’ for altering or making modifications to your villa.